 If you have said these words or thought them about your loved one’s substance abuse, ask yourself how many times that last chance has been given––and taken advantage of.
 It can feel strong to put forth an ultimatum or to promise yourself that you are finished after a certain event occurs, but it is really just a way of putting off the inevitable task of seeking treatment for your friend or family member.

 It is important to not only examine your loved one’s damaging behavior when it comes to their drug abuse but also to examine your own.
-This way, both you and your friend, significant other, or family member can learn better coping skills for the future.
-Call 800-654-0987 today to find a rehab center or to ask questions about addiction and enabling.
+This way, both you and your friend, significant other, or family member can learn better-coping skills for the future.